acorn vs ast-types vs esprima vs estraverse vs recast

 NOTE: Only 'stage 4' (finalized) ECMAScript features are being implemented by Acorn.
 Other proposed new features must be implemented through plugins.

 • sourceType: Indicate the mode the code should be parsed in.
-Can be either "script" or "module".
+Can be either "script", "module" or "commonjs".
 This influences global strict mode and parsing of import and export declarations.

 • onInsertedSemicolon: If given a callback, that callback will be called whenever a missing semicolon is inserted by the parser.
 The callback will be given the character offset of the point where the semicolon is inserted as argument, and if locations is on, also a {line, column} object representing this position.